RomanPilyushin/Mind/NES PPU.md

 ### Summary:

-- **PPU**: The heart of NES's graphical processing, working independently but in sync with the CPU.
+- **PPU**: The heart of NES's graphical processing, working independently but in sync with the [[Components of CPU (Central Processing Unit)|CPU]].
 - **Memory Layout**: Includes regions for graphics, VRAM, and palettes, all mapped into the PPU's memory space.
 - **Cartridge**: Can augment the NES's capabilities with mappers that allow for expanded graphics and memory configurations.
 - **OAM**: Holds sprite attributes for rendering.
 - **DMA**: Allows for efficient memory transfers to the PPU.

-The interaction between the CPU, PPU, and memory, along with the potential enhancements provided by cartridge mappers, allows the NES to deliver complex and varied graphics, which was quite advanced for its time.
+The interaction between the [[Components of CPU (Central Processing Unit)|CPU]], PPU, and memory, along with the potential enhancements provided by cartridge mappers, allows the NES to deliver complex and varied graphics, which was quite advanced for its time.